Sumida City

 Pandemia

 Pandemia by Robert Hamilton, 2021, 4 minutes, 4 seconds, colour, stereo.
+Produced in Denmark and Canada.

 This work was produced during the pandemic while isolating at home.
 The video follows a boy’s response to COVID-19.
 The boy participates in his community’s “isolate, test, treat and trace” initiative, marked by red crosses on their homes.
 This work reflects on COVID-19, our relationship with the environment and sustainability.
 This work features minor digital image manipulation where symbolic red crosses were added to trees and homes.